MooersLab/orgpymolpysnips/README.md

 <p align="center"><img src="images/pymol1out.png"></p>

 The display of the PNG output file directly in the org file causes the file to lag during scrolling.
-Fold as many of the code and result blocks to reduce the lag during scrolling.
+Fold as many of the code and result blocks as possible to reduce the lag during scrolling.

 ### Work arounds for lag in scrolling Org files are large numbers of images

-- Fold all of the code blocks and results drawer.
+- Fold all of the code blocks and results drawers.
 Open only the ones that you are currently inspecting.

-- Alternatively, do not return the images to a results drawer (change the top line of of the org-mode source block accordingly).
+- Alternatively, do not return the images to a results drawer (change the top line of the org-mode source block accordingly).
 Instead, import the image to a LaTeX figure environment and wait to see the image after compiling the PDF.
 Org can interpret LaTeX code directly.
-I made the following snippet file called latex-env-fig that shows up in the org-mode submenu under the latex-env subsubmenu of the YAsnippet pull-down menu.
+I made the following snippet file called latex-env-fig that shows up in the org-mode sub-menu under the latex-env sub-sub-menu of the YAsnippet pull-down menu.
 The `$` signs mark the sites of tab stops.
 This and several other members of the latex-env group are included in the `orgMode` folder.

 ```latex
 # -*- mode: snippet -*-